DennisSchulmeister/ls-ui-component-benchmark/web component frameworks/tonic/README.md

   necessary to use Tonic's `this.state` object which is just a key/value-pair on the `Tonic` class using the element's ID, that must be manually cleaned up.

-  The only reason to use this would probably be to update the state of an elements from outside the element.
+  The only reason to use this would probably be to update the state of an element from outside the element.

 * How to handle global state that needs to update many components deep in the DOM tree?